-- (2) New non-residential development increases demands on the City's existing limited parks, recreational facilities, and open spaces, contributing to overcrowding of those facilities. - (3) Publicly-accessible open space and recreation facilities are essential to creating and maintaining an attractive central business district and to generally create an environment appealing for workers, shoppers, and visitors.
-The economic sustainability and well-being of the City is dependent on the reputation of its commercial and visitor areas as pleasant and amenity-filled.
-Businesses choose to locate in San Francisco because of its balance of high-accessibility to other businesses and services and its livability; the skilled and creative workforce sought by businesses growing in San Francisco values spending time in an interesting and amenity-filled walkable urban environment.
-These spaces directly enhance the economic value of the commercial properties themselves. - (4) Because new non-residential development increases the demand for parks, recreational facilities, and open space, these amendments also provides for a reduction in open space requirements where recreational and open space amenities are provided by other means.
-Also, in order to ensure that these publicly accessible spaces mitigate the impacts described above, truly supplement the public open space system, and provide welcoming environments to all members of the public, indoor and upper-story spaces are discouraged in favor of outdoor, street-level spaces, except where a specific recreational amenity is provided that is necessarily indoors or the project location makes outdoor space undesirable (e.g., adjacent to a freeway).
-Further, limited amounts of food and beverage service retail are permitted in larger spaces created pursuant to this Section to ensure that these spaces are active and attractive to workers, visitors, and shoppers, as well as provide some revenue for the property owners.
+(2) New non-residential development increases demands on the City's existing limited parks, recreational facilities, and open spaces, contributing to overcrowding of those facilities.

+4 (3) Publicly-accessible open space and recreation facilities are essential to 5 creating and maintaining an attractive central business district and to generally create an 6 environment appealing for workers, shoppers, and visitors.
+The economic sustainability and 7 well-being of the City is dependent on the reputation of its commercial and visitor areas as 8 pleasant and amenity-filled.
+Businesses choose to locate in San Francisco because of its 9 balance of high-accessibility to other businesses and services and its livability.
+The skilled 10 and creative workforce sought by businesses growing in San Francisco values spending time 11 in an interesting and amenity-filled walkable urban environment.
+These spaces directly 12 enhance the economic value of the commercial properties themselves.

+13 (4) New non-residential development increases the demand for parks, 14 recreational facilities, and open space.
+These amendments provide for open space 15 demanded as a result of new non-residential development.
+These amendments also provide 16 for a reduction in open space requirements where recreational and open space amenities are 17 provided by other means.
+Also, to ensure that these publicly accessible spaces mitigate the 18 impacts described above, truly supplement the public open space system, and provide 19 welcoming environments to all members of the public, indoor and upper-story spaces are 20 discouraged in favor of outdoor, street-level spaces, except where a specific recreational 21 amenity is provided that is necessarily indoors or the project location makes outdoor space 22 undesirable (e.g., adjacent to a freeway).
+Further, limited amounts of food and beverage 23 service retail are permitted in larger spaces created pursuant to this ordinance to ensure that 24 these spaces are active and attractive to workers, visitors, and shoppers, as well as provide 25 some revenue for the property owners.

-1 (5) To ensure that the requirements of this Section provide sufficient flexibility 2 for project sponsors to address the context of their particular sites and address the impacts of 3 their developments, project sponsors are given options to meet the requirements other than 4 by setting aside space on their project sites.
+1 (5) To ensure that the requirements of this ordinance provide sufficient flexibility 2 for project sponsors to address the context of their particular sites and address the impacts of 3 their developments, project sponsors are given options to meet the requirements other than 4 by setting aside space on their project sites.
 These options include (depending on zoning 5 district) provision of off-site open space and payment of fees in lieu of providing any space.
 6 Reasonable geographic latitude is given in provision of off-site spaces.
-In-lieu fee amounts 7 are set based on the reasonably comparable costs of acquiring land in the area of the 8 development and improving the property to the same high standard of investment as would be 9 expected in a highly-trafficked public space in a high-density urban area (i.e., significantly 10 higher cost per square foot for more intensive amenity, hardscape and engineering 11 investment than relatively cheaper expansive lawns and landscape areas common in less 12 dense more outlying neighborhoods).
-These in-lieu fees are based on costs identified in 13 Downtown San Francisco Park, Recreation, and Open Space Development Impact Fee 14 Nexus Study by Hausrauth Economics from April 2012 .
+In-lieu fee amounts 7 are set based on the reasonably comparable costs of acquiring land in the area of the 8 development and improving the property to the same high standard of investment as would be 9 expected in a highly-trafficked public space in a high-density urban area (i.e., significantly 10 higher cost per square foot for more intensive amenity, hardscape, and engineering 11 investment than relatively cheaper expansive lawns and landscape areas common in less 12 dense more outlying neighborhoods).
+These in-lieu fees are based on costs identified in 13 Downtown San Francisco Park, Recreation, and Open Space Development Impact Fee 14 Nexus Study by Hausrath Economics from April 2012.